marcelklehr/html10n.js/README.md

 # JavaScript API

-`html10n.js` exposes a rather simple `html10n` object.
+`html10n.js` exposes a rather simple API, all contained in the `html10n` object.

 * `localized` event: fired when the page has been translated;
-* `localize`set the ISO-639-1 code of the current locale and start translating the document;
+* `localize` method: set the ISO-639-1 code of the current locale and start translating the document;
 * `get` method: get a translated string.

 ```javascript